 3. Limited Customization Options:

-Do you want to target customers working in a specific industry and fall into a particular age group?
+Do you want to target customers working in a specific industry and in a particular age group?
 With traditional marketing, you cannot go after your targeted customers.

 When you’re using online ads, you got many options.
-You not only reach out to your targeted customers but also show them offers that are tailored towards them.
+You not only reach out to your targeted customers but also show them offers that are tailored toward them.

 4. Inability to Disclose Full Pricing Details:

-At the basic level, traditional marketing has always succeeded to attract people with discounted prices and special sales.
+At the basic level, traditional marketing has always succeeded in attracting people with discounted prices and special sales.
 However, when it comes down to offering unique, customized pricing options, you may hit a brick wall.

 If you analyze the opportunities given to you in print marketing, you may lack the required space to display all your pricing options.
-What percentage of people do you think are going to convert with this strategy?
+What percentage of people do you think will convert to this strategy?

 5. Poor Campaign Measurement:

-When executing any marketing strategy, it is essential to know that you’re not investing in the wrong direction.
-Unfortunately, you cannot measure the results quickly efficiently in traditional marketing.
+When executing any marketing strategy, knowing that you’re not investing in the wrong direction is essential.
+Unfortunately, you cannot measure the results quickly and efficiently in traditional marketing.

-When you launch an online marketing campaign, you can identify where you are going wrong, and if it is successful or not.
+When you launch an online marketing campaign, you can identify where you are going wrong and whether it is successful.
 This alone makes digital marketing much better than its conventional counterpart.

 Decision Time: Where to spend?

-Go digital, with little risk get a great award.
+Go digital with little risk and get a great award.